-Are you building a home?
+Are you building a home in Perth?

 View our range of inspection services that should be conducted throughout the building process.

-Buying an established home
+Buying an established home in Perth

 When buying an established home you can find out the upfront costs.
 Firstly you know how much the property itself costs, from there you can work out the stamp duty and potentially even ask the previous owners what their energy bills, such as electricity and gas, costs.
 When adding up the total costs make sure you don’t miss any of the hidden costs of buying a house.